SE-UUlm/snowballr-frontend/wiki/Contributing.md

 For information about our testing setup, see [Testing](https://github.com/SE-UUlm/snowballr-frontend/wiki/Testing).

 ## Lighthouse

+> [!WARNING] Our Lighthouse setup is currently not working due to recent changes.
+We are working on fixing it.

 We use Lighthouse to audit the performance, accessibility and best practices of our app.
 To run a Lighthouse audit on the app, you can use the following command: